mikeschinkel/php-file-scoped-visibility-rfc/README.md

 3. Can TBD-declared variables be implemented in a more performant manner and require less memory than regular PHP variables by following any _(additional)_ constraints?

 ## Conclusion
 The addition of file-scoped visibility using the TBD keyword will provide PHP developers with a powerful tool for better encapsulation, modularity, and security.
-By clearly defining and restricting the scope of functions, variables, constants, classes, and interfaces to the file level, this feature will help maintain clean and maintainable codebases.
+By clearly defining and restricting the scope of symbols to the file level, this feature will help maintain clean and maintainable codebases.